 - Can be frozen, well wrapped.

-- Leftover Ham and Cheese Quiche filling. - you can use cold meats in general paired with almost any cheese you have in your fridge.
-Similar to the
+Ham, bacon and cheese - you can use cold meats in general paired with almost any cheese you have in your fridge.
+Similar to the Leftover Ham and Cheese Quiche filling.
+Use the traditional bacon and cheese and you have a crustless quiche lorraine.

-- Mushrooms - cook them in a little oil first (sauteeing) or roast in the oven (how-to in the Mushroom Quiche post).
+Mushrooms - cook them in a little oil first (sauteeing).
 They pair very well with leeks (like the Mushroom Leek Quiche), green onions or chives.
 And with soft brie cheese.

-- Broccoli and parmesan - with or without garlic, this is a fantastic combination and you can use frozen broccoli.
+Broccoli and parmesan or brie - with or without garlic, this is a fantastic combination and you can use frozen broccoli.

-- - make it with mostly cream and add chopped chives.
+Smoked salmon - make it with mostly cream and sour cream and add chopped chives, dill and maybe a smidge of lemon zest.

-Storing: well wrapped, it keeps in the refrigerator for at least a week.
-Warm in a 350°F oven or in the microwave before eating.
+well wrapped it keeps for at least a week.
+Warm in a 350°F oven or in the microwave before eating or let come to room temperature.

 Keywords: crustless quiche